-Not all Vitamin C skincare is created equal.
-Let’s break down the science into simple bite-sized chunks because it’s important to ensure you’re getting the maximum benefit from Vitamin C when applying it to your skin and when incorporating Vitamin C rich foods into your diet.
+We’ve broken the science into 10 bite-sized chunks so you can ensure you’re getting the maximum benefit from Vitamin C when applying it to your skin and incorporating it into your diet.

 Vitamin C is a powerful antioxidant found in abundance in the human skin.
 It helps to protect the skin from UV damage, boost collagen production, fade scarring, brighten the complexion, while also reducing hyperpigmentation, wrinkles, redness and breakouts.
 It’s part of a synergistic group of chemicals that exist to protect the skin from free radical damage and premature ageing.
-When the skin is exposed to UV light, pollution, toxins and other stressors which cause free radical damage Vitamin C protects the skin from this oxidative stress by donating electrons to neutralize the free radicals, effectively halting the cascade of damage these destructive molecules cause.
+When the skin is exposed to UV light, pollution, toxins and other stressors, Vitamin C protects the skin from oxidative stress.
+It does this by donating electrons to neutralise free radicals, effectively halting the cascade of damage these destructive molecules cause.

-Hyperpigmentation, melasma, or “age spots” are one of the most common skin concerns, especially here in NZ due to our thin ozone layer.
-Vitamin C can help with the reduction of hyperpigmentation, melasma or “age spots.”.
-It’s also (in our opinion) one of the best depigmentation agents.
-There are two key types of depigmentation substances, ones that are toxic to the melanocyte (not ideal) and substances that interrupt the key steps of melanogenesis (ideal).
+Hyperpigmentation, melasma, or “age spots” are one of the most common skin concerns, especially south of the equator due to our thin ozone layer.
+Vitamin C can help with the reduction of these concerns and is (in our opinion!) one of the best depigmentation agents.
+There are two key types of depigmentation substances- ones that are toxic to the melanocyte (not ideal) and substances that interrupt the key steps of melanogenesis (ideal).
 Vitamin C falls into the latter category of depigmenting agents.
-Vitamin C interrupts the the key steps of melanogenesis by inhibiting melanin production because of its ability to reduce the ortho-quinones generated by tyrosinase.
+It interrupts the the key steps of melanogenesis by inhibiting melanin production.
 More specifically an interaction with copper ions at the tyrosinase-active site happens, which then inhibits the action of the enzyme tyrosinase, thereby decreasing melanin formation.

-In a 2009 study done by Hwang et al using Ascorbic Acid at 25%, a significant decrease in hyperpigmentation caused by melasma was reported after 16 weeks of topical Vitamin C (in the form of ascorbic acid) application.
-That said the clinical effects of Vitamin C may not be as pronounced as other topical chemicals like hydroquinone - a controversial skin bleaching ingredient.
+In a study done by Hwang et al using Ascorbic Acid at 25%, a significant decrease in hyperpigmentation caused by melasma was reported after 16 weeks of topical Vitamin C (in the form of ascorbic acid) application.
+However, the clinical effects of Vitamin C may not be as pronounced as other topical chemicals like hydroquinone - a controversial skin bleaching ingredient.

 As well as having antioxidant protective benefits to the skin, Vitamin C is essential for collagen production.
 Collagen is a key structural protein in the skin.
 It’s responsible for keeping skin firm and strong.
-An abundance of collagen is found in youthful skin, whereas collagen begins to deplete in ageing skin and as wrinkles begin to form.
+An abundance of collagen is found in youthful skin, whereas collagen begins to deplete as skin ages, resulting in wrinkle formation.

 Vitamin C has also been reported to assist with collagen stability via an interaction with enzymes prolysyl and lysyl hydroxylase, this is also referred to as the hydroxylation of collagen, and this process increases extracellular stability and support of the epidermis.